martinaobrien/Project-2019-pands/README.md

 minimum, 25%, 50%, 75% maximum values - the corresponding values of each of the attributes in each column

 Median: A measure of the centre for a distribution of a numeric variable.
 It splits the data in half with half the observations above and below.

+Sample of Data contained in the Iris Dataset of all 150 records.
+The table aims to give a sample of the data but is locked at 5 entries

+Minimum, Maximum, Mean and Median of each attribute for each species in dataset.
+This is done for each of the attributes: sepal length, sepal width, petal length and petal width across all species.

-List of Graphs and Tables:
+List of Graphs:

+Graph 1: Min of Attributes in Dataset
+Graph 2: Max of Attributes in Dataset
+Graph 3.
+Mean of Attributes in Dataset
+Graph 4: Median of Attributes in Dataset
+Graph 5:
+Graph 6:
+Graph 7